9th - 12th Grade Dress Code

 Students may not wear anything with the following:

-1. Violent language, symbols or images including hate speech, obscenity, profanity, or pornography.
+- Violent language, symbols, or images, including hate speech, obscenity, profanity, or pornography.

-2. Images or language depicting or promoting the use of drugs, alcohol, tobacco or any illegal item/activity.
+- Images or language depicting or promoting the use of drugs, alcohol, tobacco, or any illegal item/activity.
+(No political statements)

-4. Items that are not traditionally considered apparel.
+- Items that are not traditionally considered apparel or are considered undergarments.

-6. Pajamas (including flannel pants), swim wear or exposed undergarments.
+- Pajamas (including flannel pants), swimwear, or exposed undergarments.

-7. Strapless tops, halter tops or tops with only one strap.
+- Strapless tops, halter tops, or tops with only one strap.
+Straps and tank tops must be 3 fingers in width.

-10. Clothing reasonably likely to create a substantial disruption to the educational process.
+- Clothing is reasonably likely to substantially disrupt the educational process.

-11. Clothing that defames, degrades or is offensive to a gender, race, color, religious group, sexual orientation, national origin, ancestry, age, a physical or mental impairment or culture.
+- Clothing that defames, degrades, or is offensive to a gender, race, color, religious group, sexual orientation, national origin, ancestry, age, physical or mental impairment, or culture.

 Enforcement of Dress Code